 What is Three Element Control?

 Three Element Control is by forming the cascading between drum level and feed water controllers with the steam flow as a feed-forward signal.
 The steam flow signal is added to the drum level controller’s output.
 This creates two control loops in a controller, the level control loop, and the feed water control loop.

 The principle of the three-element configuration is to control the mass balance of the steam drum.
 If steam is removed from the boiler circuit, the steam loss must be replaced with an equal mass of feed water.
 This to prevent the water level decreased rapidly.
 The slow-reacting level control loop is usually tuned with a moderate proportional band setting.

 Single to Three Element Bumpless Transfer

-Unlike the single element configurations, three-element not suitable be used from start-up due to the steam flow being unreliable.
+Unlike the single element configurations, three-element not suitable to be used from start-up due to the steam flow being unreliable.
 When sufficient steam pressure is achieved after start-up and stable steam flow is maintained, the single element drum level control can be switch to three-element.
 Both Three Element and Single Element utilize the same controller to achieve the bumpless transfer of the level control.